michaelsbradleyjr/validator-monitor/README.md

-  --chat-id <id> : (required) id of telegram chat between yourself and your bot --telegram-key <key> : (required) api key for your telegram bot --forever : monitor every 6 minutes indefinitely --help, -h : Show this help
+  --chat-id <id> : (required) id of telegram chat between yourself and your bot --telegram-key <key> : (required) api key for your telegram bot --forever : monitor every 6 minutes indefinitely --line : enable line buffering (enabled by default when attached to terminal) --help, -h : Show this help
   -- : Do not treat any remaining argument as a switch (at this level) Multiple single-letter switches can be combined after one `-'; for